 Like shutil.move(), except the src file isn't moved if the dst file already exists and is identical to src.
 Also doesn't require that the directory of dst exists beforehand.

 Note: regardless of whether it was moved or not, src is always deleted.

-- src (str) The source file to move - dst (str) The destination file ferenda.util.copy_if_different (src, dest)
+- src (str) The source file to move - dst (str) The destination file

 Returns True if src was copied to dst, False otherwise